status-im/status-go/services/wallet/README.md

 Signals
 -------

-Two signals will are emmited:
+Two signals will are emitted:

-1. Signal `newblock`
+1. `newblock` signal

-Emmited when transfers from new block were added to the database.
+Emitted when transfers from new block were added to the database.
 In this case block number if the number of this new block.
+Client expected to request transfers starting from received block.

 ```json
 {